-\textbf{Step 2: Construct purified downstream embedding.} Next, the ``purified'' embedding also has $\bar{m}$ neurons in the first layer and $\hat{m}$ neurons in the second layer, and is also parameterized by $\mathbf{b}$, ${\mathbf{W}} $ and $ \mathbf{b}$, for the first layer biases and second layer weights and biases, respectively, but has a different construction of the first layer weights.
-In particular, the first-layer weights are equal to the first $r$ coordinates of the corresponding weights in $\mathbf{W}^0$, up to rescaling, and zero on all other coordinates.
+\textbf{Step 2: Construct purified downstream embedding.} Next, the ``purified'' embedding also has ${m}$ neurons in the first layer and $\hat{m}$ neurons in the second layer, and is also parameterized by $\mathbf{b}$, ${\mathbf{W}} $ and $ \mathbf{b}$, for the first layer biases and second layer weights and biases, respectively, but has a different construction of the first layer weights.
+In particular, the first-layer weights are equal to the component of the corresponding weights in $\mathbf{W}^0$ in the rowspace of $\mathbf{M}$, up to rescaling.
 Formally, this embedding is given by

-where $\hat{\alpha} = \frac{2}{\nu_{\mathbf{w}}\sqrt{\bar{m}}} $.
+where $\hat{\alpha} = \frac{2}{\nu_{\mathbf{w}}\sqrt{m}} $.

-For ease of notation we denote $\tilde{g}(\mathbf{v}_{:r}):= g([\mathbf{v}_{:r},\mathbf{0}_{d-r}]; [\hat{\alpha}\bar{\mathbf{W}}^0_{:r},\mathbf{0}_{\bar{m}\times (d-r) }, ], \mathbf{b}, \hat{\mathbf{W}}, \hat{\mathbf{b}} ) $.
+For ease of notation we denote $\tilde{\phi}(\mathbf{v}):= \tilde{\phi}(\mathbf{v}; \hat{\alpha}{\mathbf{W}}^0\mathbf{M}^\top \mathbf{M}, \mathbf{b}, \hat{\mathbf{W}}, \hat{\mathbf{b}} ) $.